Working with POT files in Loco Translate

 Do I need a template?

 You may think step 2 above is a little redundant.
-Why not just sync translation files directly to your source code?
-Loco can do exactly that, but it's often a bad idea to rely on this:
+Why not just create translation files directly from the source code?
+Loco Translate can do that, but we recommend against it in most situations:

 Scanning particularly large source files can use a lot of memory.
 If you have a strict memory limit on a shared server, you may find it needs more than you've got.
 See FAQ on memory crashes.